SEEING PALESTINE: POLITICAL TOURISM

 IN 2025

-Arrest warrants have been issued for top level Israeli politicians and military leaders; and rightly so.
-Even if they cared nothing for Palestinian lives, you would think they might spare a thought for their own children’s ruin in a sustained, murderous venture such as there’s been.
-Suppose one saw innocent people being gunned down.
-The memory of that could well spoil one’s life.
-And suppose one had done it himself.
-How could he face the future knowing what he had done.
+Even if these Israeli leaders cared nothing for Palestinian lives, you would think they might spare a thought for their own children.
+To use them in such a sustained, murderous venture must inflict enormous harm upon them.
+Suppose you saw innocent people being gunned down as they tried to reach food.
+The memory of that might spoil your life.
+Or suppose you had done it yourself, in the heat of the moment, or under social pressure from your comrades, or under orders, no matter.
+How could you face the future knowing what you had to look over forever in your own mind?

-ChatGPT says 17 IDF suicides in 2023, 7 post-war; 21 in 2024; and 16 so far in 2025, totaling 54 since the start of 2023.
-That was a sharp rise from prior years: 14 in 2022, and 11 in 2021, and they are attributed to the stress and trauma of combat.
+ChatGPT says: 17 IDF suicides in 2023, 7 post-war; 21 in 2024; and 16 so far in 2025, totaling 54 since the start of 2023.
+That was a sharp rise from prior years: 14 in 2022, and 11 in 2021.
+They are attributed to the stress and trauma of combat.

+But perhaps this is being picayune; we know what they mean; they mean: ‘Don’t be angry with Jews.’
 And I, for one, am not.
-My son married a Ukrainian, Canadian, American Jewish woman, and they have three boys.
-So not only are some of my best friends Jews, (a claim not likely to cut much ice) but so are some of my best relatives.
+My son married a Ukrainian, Canadian, American Jewish computer scientist, and they have three boys.
+So not only are some of my best friends Jews (a claim not likely to impress), but so are some of my best relatives.

 In 2005, it seemed to me, that Palestinians in the West Bank. were already living under Apartheid, one population holding the other at gunpoint, pretty much continuously.
 Israeli Jeeps with young soldiers toting machine guns drove up and down the streets of Palestinian cities, and the best roads between those cities were not available to Palestinians.
 They were for Jews and foreigners only.